 Your doctor may use other options, such as a laryngeal airway mask, to help manage your breathing during surgery.

 Someone from the anesthesia care team monitors you continuously while you sleep.
 He or she will adjust your medications, breathing, temperature, fluids and blood pressure as needed.
 Any issues that occur during the surgery are corrected with additional medications, fluids and, sometimes, blood transfusions.

 After the procedure

-When the surgery is complete, the anesthesia medications are stopped, and you slowly wake either in the operating room or the recovery room.
+When the surgery is complete, the anesthesiologist reverses the medications to wake you up.
+You'll slowly wake either in the operating room or the recovery room.
 You'll probably feel groggy and a little confused when you first wake.
 You may experience common side effects such as:

 - Dry mouth

 You may also experience other side effects after you awaken from anesthesia, such as pain.
 Your anesthesia care team will ask you about your pain and other side effects.
 Side effects depend on your individual condition and the type of surgery.
 Your doctor may give you medications after your procedure to reduce pain and nausea.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.